 Keep in mind, most plans WILL NOT cover you if you’re intoxicated when you get hurt.

 Travel insurance covers a number of things.
-Here are a few you might want offered in your plan:
+Here are a few benefits you might want in your plan:

 - Emergency Medical: Events or sickness that could land you in the hospital, Doctor’s office, etc.

-- Trip cancellation and Interruption: Getting your money back if you have to unexpectedly cancel your trip or having to book a hotel if you flight is delayed.
+- Trip cancellation and Interruption: Getting your money back if you have to unexpectedly cancel your trip or having to book a hotel if your flight is delayed.